Post Summary: Your Website Is Never the Service Generating Monthly Revenue

 Does Yeet Websites offer services beyond web design and SEO?

-We also do PPC — Google Ads, Facebook Ads, and some Bing.
+PPC, in the 99 out of 100 cases where it supports the SEO work: same keyword research, same landing pages, same site.
 For branding, logo work, and videography, we have trusted contractors we refer out to rather than pretending those are our specialties.
-Our core focus is web design and SEO because that’s what 95% of small business owners need, and doing two things exceptionally is more valuable than doing seven things adequately.
+Our core focus is web design and SEO because that’s what 95% of small business owners need, and doing one thing exceptionally is worth more than doing seven adequately.

 How do I know if my current company is spread too thin?